UNECE/ModernStats_Python/reference.md

 :   A graphical representation of two-dimensional data in which colors, ranging on a scale of hue or intensity, represent the data values.

+[Integrated Development Environment (IDE)]{#integrated-development-environment}
+:     the place where you write your code.

 [immutable]{#immutable}
 :   Unchangeable.
 The value of immutable data cannot be altered after it has been created.